 Our mission is to provide you with an enjoyable stay while visiting the Mogollon Rim area.
 At an altitude of 5,860 feet the grounds abound with ferns, oak, walnut, maple, the World’s largest stand of ponderosa pine, fir, spruce, and wild grapevine.
 The State Department of Fish and Wildlife regularly stocks Christopher Creek, that meanders through our property, with Rainbow trout.
 Good fishing can also be found in all directions.
 For example, five miles to the west is Tonto Creek, twelve miles to the east is Wood’s Canyon Lake, and six other Rim lakes, and 20 miles southeast are Canyon Creek and Haigler Creek.
 We have four seasons in a beautiful setting.

 By all accounts, the Tonto and Apache-Sitgreaves National Forests, and the surrounding areas, provide many diversified activities.
 These range from fly-fishing, backpacking, bird and butterfly watching, hiking, boating, rock and fossil hunting, mountain biking, and stargazing, to ice fishing, snowmobiling, cross country skiing, hunting, and snowshoeing in the fall and winter.
 Also available in the area is horseback riding, antiquing at local shops, and always silent meditation.
-So, skip the tent and come on out for a memorable experience.
+So, come on out and join us for a memorable experience.

 We look forward to seeing you soon.

 For reservations please Book Online! or call 928-478-4300